 That sound you hear?
 It might just be the synchronised thunk of ten thousand jaws hitting the floor.
 ‘Inlet’ is the first Hum album in more than two decades you see.
 And it has come out of absolutely nowhere.

 This doesn’t even fit the modern definition of a ‘surprise release’.
 There was zero build-up here- no teases, no winks, no nods.
-In 2016 (practically another life ago these days) the Illinois outfit hinted that they might, maybe, one day write new material but there was no more recent suggestion that anything was progressing, let alone finished.
+In 2016 (practically a lifetime ago these days) the Illinois outfit hinted that they might, maybe, one day write new material but there was no more recent suggestion that anything was progressing, let alone finished.
 Instead, the band sent one midweek tweet, “Hum is happy to announce the release of our new album, Inlet.”, added the record to your streaming service of choice, and sat back.
 Their subsequent marketing strategy has amounted to little more than a contented shrug.

 That’s all incredibly on brand of course.
 From 1991 to 1998, Hum- the quartet of Matt Talbott, Tim Lash, Jeff Dimpsey, and Bryan St. Pere- released four albums of increasingly spellbinding quality and while they flirted with major labels and even had a ‘moderate’ hit single, they never really played the industry game.
 They recorded a cover of a Police song for a movie soundtrack and said “whatever” to their music being used on commercials, but also inexplicably dressed up like animals on TV, never diluted their sound, and produced their most challenging album just when something palatable might have made them millionaires.
 They split in 2000, but, despite almost complete radio silence, their legend has only grown since.